Convention & Visitors Bureau (CVB)

 Oklahoma Military Academy Museum (OMA)

-OMA, once known as the “West Point of the Southwest”, the Oklahoma Military Academy was a pre-eminent educational institution with more than 10,000 cadets attending between 1919 and 1971.
+Once known as the “West Point of the Southwest”, Oklahoma Military Academy was a preeminent educational institution with more than 10,000 cadets attending between 1919 and 1971.
 The OMA transitioned into a public higher education institution, today known as Rogers State University.
 The OMA Museum collects, preserves and exhibits memorabilia that tells the institution’s storied history, including a re-created cadet room.

 In the summer of 2011, the OMA Alumni Association unveiled an OMA Killed in Action Memorial dedicated to the 100 cadets who gave their lives in military service.
 The Memorial is located on the campus of Rogers State University between Preparatory Hall, the institution’s first building and Meyer Hall, its second facility which originally served as the OMA barracks.
 Both buildings are listed on the National Register of Historic Places.

 Historical buildings, sculptures of three US Presidents and the military museum are all a must see.